 I feel so very blessed and fortunate to have the opportunity to fulfill my passion as an artist.
 How many people can really say they love what they do?
 As painters we get to live our dreams by creating works of art each and every day, something I will never take for granted.

 I look forward to the year ahead, working to make 2020 the best year ever for our members as Vice President of AIS.

 Donald A. Groesser, our AIS National Treasurer, was born and raised in Weeping Water, Nebraska, where he grew up on the family farm.
 He holds a degree in accounting and has a wealth of business, sales and management experience, including 23 years at Union Pacific Railroad and 10 years with NCR/Teradata.

 Don was one of three partners who owned an Omaha real estate firm and also he owned an auction company with his brother for many years.
 He recently learned that he attended the same auction school in Kansas City as the late AIS Chairman Emeritus T.R.
 Dickinson did!
-He is currently serving his 6th term (23rd year) as the Mayor of Ralston, Nebraska, (a city of 7,000 people adjacent to Omaha) and works part time in commercial real estate.
+He is currently serving his 6th term (24th year), and running for an unprecedented seventh term as the Mayor of Ralston, Nebraska, (a city of 7,000 people adjacent to Omaha) and works part time in commercial real estate.
 He also volunteers his time serving at his church and performing benefit auctions for local charities.